A New Treatment of Boundary Conditions in PDE Solution with Galerkin Methods via Partial Integral Equation Framework

 \section{Introduction}

-Models in physical, biological and engineering sciences are frequently represented by Partial Differential Equations (PDEs)~\cite{brezis1998partial, tikhonov2011equations, logan2015applied}.
-Efficient and accurate methods for analytical and numerical solution of PDEs are crucial for modeling, analysis and control of fundamental processes in these systems.
-Development of generalized techniques for treatment of PDEs in mathematical and computational sciences has been, however, hampered by the need to enforce boundary conditions.

-Boundary conditions are the auxiliary constraints on the solution, its partial derivatives, or a combination of thereof, whose imposition is required to guarantee a unique solution to a PDE~\cite{mcowen2003partial, nordstrom2017roadmap}.
-To enforce boundary conditions, a solution function is typically split into a homogeneous part that satisfies a specified type of boundary conditions but with zero values, and an inhomogeneous part that must satisfy non-zero boundary conditions~\cite{deville2002high, grigoryan2010partial}.
-For the inhomogeneous part, any appropriately smooth function defined on the solution domain that conforms to the boundary values but not necessarily satisfies the PDE can be used, which will result in a modification of the right-hand side of the PDE.
-However, it is the search for a homogeneous solution, which is required to satisfy \textit{both} the PDE and the homogeneous boundary conditions, that represents the biggest challenge and has hindered a development of a unifying theoretical framework for solving PDE equations for more than two centuries.
+The need to enforce boundary conditions has been a major challenge in developing analytical and numerical tools for finding solutions of Partial Differential Equations (PDEs) ever since the concept of PDEs emerged in the 18th century following the works of Euler, d'Alembert, Lagrange and Laplace, who recognized their central role in the description of the laws of nature~\cite{brezis1998partial}.
+To enforce boundary conditions, a solution is typically split into a homogeneous part that satisfies homogeneous boundary conditions, and an inhomogeneous part~\cite{deville2002high, grigoryan2010partial}.
+For the inhomogeneous part, one must typically find a general appropriately smooth function defined on the solution domain that satisfies specified constraints on the boundary, a task that is daunting by itself.
+However, it is the search for a homogeneous solution, which is required to satisfy \textit{both} the PDE and the homogeneous boundary condition, that represents the utmost challenge and has hindered a development of a unifying theoretical framework for solving PDE equations for more than two centuries.